London attractions map

 Discover an eclectic collection of anthropology, natural history and musical instruments at the Horniman Museum and Gardens.

-Founded during the First World War, IWM London gives compelling voice to the extraordinary stories of ordinary people caught up in over a century of conflict.
+IWM London gives voice to the extraordinary experiences of ordinary people forced to live in a world torn apart by conflict.

 Explore Jewish history and heritage at this Camden Town museum.